ZiweiGu/ZiweiGu.github.io/_posts/2021-11-05-what-i-learned.md

 - Worthy pursuits require **100% effort**.
 If there's a contest (or anything competitive), and you are not 100% certain whether to participate, then you'd better not participate.
 While you are not going to all in it, your competitors are, many of whom are set to devote everything they have to it.
 Thus, you are already out of the game unless you can beat them from a higher dimension.

 - Work is hard, but **"inspired actions"** are not.
 My friends often ask me how I manage to work long period without being burned out.
-To be honest, I don't think I'm "working", instead I'm trying to take "inspired actions" every day.
+To be honest, I don't think I "work", instead I try to take "inspired actions" every day.
 Truly inspired actions are effortless.

 - **Be grateful** every day and let others know your gratitude.